Some meetings definitely could have been emails. However, others simply have to happen.

 Phrases for sharing the objectives of a meeting

-After a warm welcome, your team will probably want to know why they are there.
+After a warm welcome and a round of introductions (when necessary), people will want to know why they are there.

-Even if you have scheduled the call weeks before or it’s a regular weekly updates meeting, it’s still necessary to state your motives.
+Even if the meeting has been on everyone’s calendar for weeks, or it’s a regular weekly update, it’s still necessary to clearly state its purpose.

-Let’s take a look at some useful phrases for business meetings that you can use to ensure everyone is on the same page.
+Let’s take a look at some useful business meeting phrases you can use to ensure everyone is on the same page without sounding like you just Googled “best corporate English sentences” a minute before the meeting started.

 Phrases for presenting the meeting goals: